Chad Sims, Ph.D., LCP, LP, HSP-P

 Education: Dual MS in clinical and counseling psychology from Capella University.
 BS in Behavioral Science from New York Institute of Technology

-Demi Thompson, LPC-R
+Demi Thompson, Resident in Counseling

 Staff Counselor